Resident and Day Camps

 Together with our Elite Week, our Edu Weeks (ages 7-17) are some of the most popular camps of the summer!

-Soccer for Everyone offers our traditional program (ages 7-17), with all the benefits of other theme weeks, including a focus on aggressive attacking and dribbling as well as shooting.
+Weeks 5 and 6 offer our traditional program (ages 7-17), with all the benefits of other weeks, including a focus on aggressive attacking and dribbling as well as shooting.
 Both are excellent opportunities for Team Training and have proven successful as preparation for team tryouts at all levels, including college.
 These are end-of-the-summer weeks you don’t want to miss!